 Factors affecting the energy of orbitals:

-- For a given value of the principal quantum number, the s orbital electron will be more tightly bound to the nucleus than p orbital electron, which is more tightly bound in comparison to a d orbital electron.
+- For a given value of the principal quantum number, the s orbital electron will be more tightly bound to the nucleus than the p orbital electron, which is more tightly bound in comparison to a d orbital electron.

 - S orbital electrons will have a lesser amount of energy (more negative) than that of p orbital electrons which will have lesser energy than that of d orbital electrons.

 - As the extent of shielding from the nucleus is different for electrons in different orbitals, it leads to the splitting of energy levels having the same principal quantum number.
 Thus, the energy of orbitals depends upon the values of both the principal quantum number (n) and the azimuthal quantum number (l).
-Hence, the lower the value of (n + l) for an orbital, the lower is its energy.
+Hence, the lower the value of (n + l) for an orbital, the lower its energy.
 For the cases where we have two orbitals having the same value of (n + l), the orbital with a lower value of n (principal quantum number) will have the lower energy.

-- The energy of the orbitals in the same subshell decreases with increase in the atomic number (Zeff).
+- The energy of the orbitals in the same subshell decreases with an increase in the atomic number (Zeff).

-To learn more about energies of orbitals download BYJU’S – The Learning App.
+To learn more about the energies of orbitals download BYJU’S – The Learning App.